moonfirefly/Blokade/README.md

 the sound effects with <a href="http://www.bfxr.net/">Bfxr</a>.
 Both background tunes are free loops I got from <a href="http://www.joshuahardin.com/free_music_loops.php">Joshua Hardin</a>.

-Open the project in Xcode 4.5.2 with Quartz and SFML 2.0 installed and the game should compile and run right away.
+Open the project in Xcode 4.5.2 and up with Quartz and SFML 2.0 installed and the game should compile and run right away.

 The Code::Blocks project is also provided so you can compile on Windows.
 Install the one bundled with MinGW and link with library MinGW TDM GCC 4.7.1 32bit found on <a href="http://sfml.my-gate.net/nightly/">SFML nightly builds</a> for best results.

+Linux Code::Blocks project created and tested on Ubuntu 12.10.
+You can link with the <a href="http://www.sfml-dev.org/download.php">official SMFL build</a> for Linux but you might need to install older libraries to get it to compile.
+The sound seems a little off on Ubuntu but it might be the vm.

 Video
 -----